tmpethick/ensembled-dngo/README.md

 - Horseshoe prior: http://proceedings.mlr.press/v5/carvalho09a/carvalho09a.pdf

 TODO:
+- Fix log/mcmc problems (try ROBO without bounds.
+Then understand need of bounds..)
+- Test on branin

 - Prior in GPy?

-- Plot in normalized space an outside
-- (Linear regression HMC)
-- Play with relu and l2
-- On sinOne, sinc
 - Summary Felix and meeting
   - Normalization
   - Re-train on every step (=> what running time?)
+  - Mixture of GPs: Average over all like with hyperparam samples?
+  - Hyperprior is very important in point estimate version

+Questions:
+- What to do about high UCB at boundaries?
+- What to do to prevent linear fit with high variance

+Testing:
+- Test wider input domain (np.sinc(x * 10 - 5).sum(axis=1)[:, None] * 100000 on [0,10] interval) (i.e. spike)
+- noise
+- Play with relu and l2

+Research:
+- Efficient linear bayesian fit (bishop)
+- alpha / beta
+- What prior?
+How to sample

 ## Linear in O(n)